 Italy

 Italy’s record on accession to relevant human rights instruments is relatively good, although it has not acceded to the European Convention on Nationality and it retains a reservation to the 1954 Convention.
 Some data on people recognised as stateless residing in Italy is publicly available, but the stateless population has not been comprehensively mapped and figures on stateless refugees and detainees are not routinely published.
 The Italian system provides two possibilities for determining statelessness: an administrative procedure and a judicial one.
 Access is somewhat limited, particularly in the administrative procedure, and the burden of proof lies with the applicant in the administrative procedure.
+For the judicial procedure, recent case law reaffirmed that the burden of proof on the applicant is mitigated.
 There are procedural safeguards in the judicial procedure but few in the administrative one.
 Protection during both procedures is also limited although there are appeal rights.
-People granted stateless status have a range of rights, including to residence, work, social security, healthcare and education, as well as a reduced residency requirement for naturalisation.
+People granted statelessness status have a range of rights, including to residence, work, social security, healthcare and education.

 Last updated: